 - serve it over ice cream

-- 2 cups old fashioned oats - gluten free if needed
+- 2 cups old fashioned oats - certified gluten free

 - 1 cup chopped pecans - can sub other nuts